91°µÍø

 What is dog spaying?

-Spaying your dog involves the surgical removal of the ovaries and uterus.
-This procedure is called an ovariohysterectomy, or spay.
+Spaying your dog involves the surgical removal of the ovaries (and sometimes the uterus).
+This procedure is called an ovariectomy/ ovariohysterectomy, or spay.
+Spaying is used to prevent unwanted pregnancy, seasons and to reduce the risk of womb infections (pyometra) and mammary cancer.

 What is dog castration?

-Castration is the removal of the testes’ functionality.
-Surgical castration is the removal of excision of both testes.
+Surgical castration is the removal of both testicles.
 Chemical castration uses pharmaceutical drugs to deactivate the testes.
-Pet castration is used for both birth control and behaviour management purposes.
+Pet castration is used for birth control, behaviour management and to treat some prostate conditions.

 What happens when my dog is neutered?

-Your dog’s neutering operation is performed under anaesthesia.
-Your pet is then carefully monitored after surgery by our highly-qualified and registered veterinary nurses.
+Neutering operations are performed under a general anaesthetic.
+Pets are then carefully monitored after surgery by our highly-qualified and registered veterinary nurses.

 When do puppies have their first season?